The DNC Was a Pageant of Diversity. But Can People of Color Really Trust the Democrats?

 Which raises the question: Can people of color trust Democrats to save us in the streets the way we are so often expected to save them at the polls?

-The Democratic National Convention was the party's chance to prove to the nation it was more than just a fair-weather ally.
-Their plan was simple: If the Republican National Convention was the most flagrant display of racism and white ethno-nationalism to hit mainstream American politics in a generation, the DNC — fueled by a groundswell of bourgeoning liberalism within the party's rank and file — would be its opposite.
+But the Democratic National Convention was the party's chance to prove to the nation it was more than just a fair-weather ally.
+The party's plan was simple: If the Republican National Convention was the most flagrant display of racism and white ethno-nationalism to hit mainstream American politics in a generation, the DNC — fueled by a groundswell of bourgeoning progressivism within the party's rank and file — would be its opposite.

 "I'm not a superpredator, Hillary Clinton.
 Can you apologize to black people for mass incarceration?" — Ashley Williams, addressing Hillary Clinton at a fundraiser in Charleston, South Carolina, in February 2016

-This wasn't hard to do, considering the precedent.
-Where the RNC featured racially-coded appeals to "law and order" and an Iowa congressman, Steve King, openly disputed the cultural worth of non-white people, the DNC countered by featuring indigenous delegates from South Dakota casting votes in Lakota; an 11-year-old child of undocumented Guatemalan immigrants, Karla Ortiz, shouting, "Soy Americana!" from the stage; testimony from black mothers who had lost their children to police and vigilante violence; and a speech from Nevada state Senator Pat Spearman, who exhibits more diversity, on her own, than perhaps any five Republicans combined:
+This wasn't hard to do, considering the precedent Republicans had set.
+Where the RNC featured racially-coded appeals to "law and order" and an Iowa congressman, Steve King, openly disputing the cultural worth of non-white people, the DNC countered by featuring indigenous delegates from South Dakota casting votes in Lakota; an 11-year-old child of undocumented Guatemalan immigrants, Karla Ortiz, shouting, "Soy Americana!" from the stage; testimony from black mothers who had lost their children to police and vigilante violence; and a speech from Nevada state Senator Pat Spearman, who exhibits more diversity, on her own, than perhaps any five Republicans combined:

 "I am a veteran, I'm a minister, I'm an African-American," Spearman told the crowd gathered at the Wells Fargo Center Monday, "and I am a proud member of the LGBTQ community."

-By the time it ended Thursday, the DNC had emerged as a stunning achievement in product differentiation.
-The Democrats proved themselves undeniably better on diversity than their GOP rivals, a party that remains blindingly white from top to bottom.
+By the time it ended Thursday, the DNC had emerged as a notable achievement in product differentiation.
+The Democrats proved themselves undeniably more advanced in terms of diversity than their GOP rivals, a party that remains blindingly white from top to bottom.
 According to recent figures, 35.9% of DNC employees are racial minorities, and people of color — black, Asian, Latino and Native American — overwhelmingly vote Democratic.
 Meanwhile, the GOP's voting base is 89% white.
-This selfie posted by Speaker of the House Paul Ryan, which shows this year's crop of Republican congressional interns, further captures the problem:
+This selfie posted by Speaker of the House Paul Ryan, which shows this year's crop of Republican congressional interns, further illustrates the problem:

 At the same time, the optics of racial diversity are a poor substitute for concrete support.
-It's a dilemma that's cast a shadow over the primary season, laying bare an unenviable dilemma faced by black, Native American and Latino voters.
+It's a dilemma that's cast a shadow over the primary season thus far, laying bare an unenviable dilemma faced by black, Native American and Latino voters.
 There are two major political parties in the U.S., but many people of color feel there's only one real choice.
 The GOP has enshrined racism as one of its core values.
-This leaves the Democrats as the only major party that even remotely represents their interests.
+This leaves the Democrats as the only major party that even remotely represents people of color's interests.

 The problem is, Democratic politicians have been complicit in remarkable violence against black, brown and indigenous communities.
 The crime bill is just one part of it.
 Bill Clinton's 1996 Personal Responsibility and Work Opportunity Reconciliation Act, which introduced prohibitive new restrictions on poor people hoping to receive public assistance, is another.
 Most recently, the Obama administration, headed by the first black president in U.S. history, has overseen the deportation of 2.5 million undocumented immigrants — more than any administration in U.S. history — including thousands of unaccompanied minors who came to the U.S. fleeing gang violence in Central America.

-To say that Democrats have spearheaded the only real attempts at immigration reform that gives paths to citizenship for undocumented people — which is true, though their efforts have been repeatedly scuttled by the GOP and the U.S. Supreme Court — is hardly consolation to those who've been forced to leave.
+To say that Democrats have spearheaded the only real attempts at immigration reform that gives paths to citizenship for undocumented people — which is true, though their efforts have been repeatedly scuttled by the GOP and the U.S. Supreme Court — is hardly consolation to immigrants who've been forced out of the country.
 And increasingly, claims that Democrats are "the best we've got," or the "lesser of two evils," is proving an unsatisfactory answer.
 A robust conversation is happening across black millennial circles right now questioning the very efficacy of voting for a Clinton presidency at all.

 At one point in the speech, Clinton promised to create paths to citizenship for undocumented people.
 She even paid lip service to fighting systemic racism and reforming the criminal justice system.